Slicer/libffi/README.md

 What is the branch naming convention ?
 --------------------------------------

-Each branch is named following the pattern `libffi-cmake-buildsystem-vY.Y.Z-YYYY-MM-DD-SHA{N}`
+Each branch is named following the pattern `libffi-cmake-buildsystem-vX.Y.Z-YYYY-MM-DD-SHA{N}`

 where: